 - Public education is one of the answers to social stability.
 (Notice I didn't say the answer.)

-Reflect on how different this world is from 10 years ago (before smart phone / tablet technology).
-Or how different the world is from 20 years ago with the eruption of the World Wide Web; or thirty years ago with the personal (consumer) computer revolution.
+Reflect on how different this world is from 10 years ago - before smart phone / tablet technology.
+Or how different the world is from 20 years ago with the eruption of the World Wide Web; or 30 years ago with the personal (consumer) computer revolution.
 How we communicate, learn from and with each other, collaborate, research, shop, aggregate, curate, discern… almost everything is very different.
 We cannot expect to teach as we were taught.
-Yet there is such disparity between schools, school systems and segments of societies.
-Most classrooms, most days are not significantly different today than they were 40 years ago.
-My essential question after attending the tech conferences is: How do we enhance education in a systemic fashion, and sustainable fashion.

 Earlier this year, a good friend and fellow ADE Lucy Gray published an About.com article: Tips for Educational Technology Coaches that provided some great suggestions about pursuing excellence as a Technology Leader in the local school.

 Do education policy makers recognize just how important a Technology Specialist, Technology Integrator, or Technology Innovation Coach is at the local school level?

 Here is a list of my summary comments:

 - The idea that learning occurs on a schedule, in a standardized fashion for all students is ill informed.